esilver0/CATT/sslstrip-experiment.md

 in the browser.

 As far as HSTS is concerned, it is as if an HTTPS connection with the website was never established in the first place.
+HSTS was not disabled, just the history of established connections for the individual sites.

 ### Exercise